KeltAntares/lut_g/README.md

 ----------

 ### LUT_G is free app that geterates LUT for Pre-Integrated SubSurface Scattering.
 LUT_G supports custom color, file extension and resolution.
-The application is easy to use and it is available to everyone.
+LUT_G is easy to use and it is available to everyone.
 ### You can get it on the GumRoad for FREE at the following link: https://denebkelt.gumroad.com/l/lut_g